fmhy/edit/docs/storage.md

 ## Udemy Coupons

-* **Note** - If you're in the US you should be able to access Udemy courses for free using your library and looking for "Gale Presents Udemy."
+* **Note** - If you're in the US you should be able to access Udemy courses for free using your library and looking for "Gale Presents Udemy".

 ***